For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Prostock-studio, MaxyM, bodabis – Shutterstock

-'Inflation' is a very important banking term.
-But it can seem pretty confusing at first.
+'Inflation' is a very important banking term – but it can initially seem confusing.

-You'll have probably heard about it in the news and thought: but what actually is inflation, and how does it affect me?
+You might have heard about it in the news and thought: but what actually is inflation, and how does it affect me?
 This guide is here to answer exactly that.

-Below, we'll go through the key info about inflation to help you gain a solid understanding of how the changing rates impact you.
+Below, we'll go through the key info about inflation to explain how the changing rates impact you.

 What does inflation mean?